Federal Work Study (FWS)

 Financial Aid Work Awards

 A student’s financial aid award package may include a Federal Work Study (FWS) award amount.
-For the 2015-2016 the federal program (FWS) pays 100 percent of the student’s wages.
+For 2017-2018 the federal program (FWS) pays 100 percent of the student’s wages.

 The work study amount is a dollar amount that a student MAY earn during the regular academic year.
 For the Federal Work Study program, the academic school year is from August 1 to May 30.
 There is no guarantee that a student will earn the amount of the work award.
 Students may work a maximum of 20 hours per week during the academic school year.
 The student employment contract specifies the amount a student can earn in work study.